Why Women Can't Accept Compliments

 I don't believe women enjoy being cruel to each other.
 To me, it has more to do with our sub-conscious instinct to procreate with the best potential mate.
 When we feel threatened, we are triggered to morph into mean-girl mode.

 Could this behavior also explain why women don't readily accept compliments?
-Imagine telling an already beautiful woman that she's beautiful -- and then having her graciously say, "thank you."
+Imagine telling an already beautiful woman that she's beautiful—and then having her graciously say, "thank you."
 She's not lying by any means, but this still rubs me the wrong way.
-Some part of me believes that were both of to fall for the same guy, she would have the upper hand.
+Some part of me believes that if we both were to fall for the same guy, she would have the upper hand.
 So for her to admit "Yes, I am this hot" only exacerbates feelings of jealousy and competition.
 Were she to dismiss the compliment, however; I might assume that she didn't know how attractive she actually was, thus making me feel less hostile.

 In this case, not saying "thank you" to a compliment might actually put both of us at ease.
 She doesn't feel cocky or unfairly targeted, and I don't feel as threatened.
 It might even be the better solution to keeping our hot-tempered evolutionary instincts at bay.